KAIT-HEMS/node-picogw/README.md

 # PicoGW

 This repository is targeting at npm release of [PicoGW](https://github.com/KAIT-HEMS/PicoGW).
-The old repository will be remain public for a while, but not actively maintained any more.
+The old repository will remain public for a while, but not actively maintained any more.

 The new version will be developed here.
 It adopts more sophisticated plugin architecture.